discordiumjs/discordium.js/README.md

 > [!IMPORTANT]
-> ⚠️ **Warning:** discordium.js is currently in pre-alpha state.
+> ⚠️ discordium.js is currently in pre-alpha state.
 There is no usable version yet.

 # discordium.js